 Make a will

-If you die without having made a will – referred to as dying ‘intestate’ – the law specifies how your money will be divided.
-This means that your assets won’t necessarily be passed on in the way that you’d prefer.
+If you die without making a will – referred to as dying ‘intestate’ – the law specifies how your money will be divided.

-It’s important to note that if you have married since making a will, then your marriage is likely to have invalidated the will.
+Important: if you have married since making a will, your marriage will probably have made the will invalid.